-CINCINNATI (AP) — Two Ohio lawmakers have introduced a bill that will make it much easier for schools to stock general-use supplies of epinephrine shots used to counter allergic reactions.
+COLUMBUS, Ohio (AP) — Ohio Gov. John Kasich (KAY'-sik) has signed a bill making it easier for schools, camps and coaches to stock general-use supplies of epinephrine shots used to counter allergic reactions.

-Parents who know their child has allergies can send epinephrine with their child to school.
-But it's illegal for school nurses to dispense that dose to anyone else who might have an allergic reaction at school.
+Currently, parents who know their child has allergies can send epinephrine with their child to school.
+But it's illegal for school nurses to dispense doses to anyone else who might have an allergic reaction at school.